Structure Learning for Directed Trees: Simulation Experiments

 \subsubsection{Bivariate Identifiability Gap}

-In this experiment, we investigate the behavior of the bivariate identifiability gap and analyze both a Gaussian and a non-Gaussian setup.
+In this experiment, we investigate the behavior of the bivariate identifiability gap and analyze setups with both Gaussian and non-Gaussian noise innovations.
 Let us consider an additive noise model over $(X,Y)$ with causal graph $X\to Y$.
 The causal functions will be chosen from the following function class.
 For any $\lambda\in[0,1]$, define $f_{\lambda}:\R\to \R$ as

 That is, $\lambda \mapsto f_\lambda$ interpolates between a cubic function $x\mapsto x^3$ and a linear function $x\mapsto x$.
 For any $(\alpha,\lambda)\in(0,\infty)\times [0,1]$ we consider the following bivariate structural causal additive model